8.3 C

 11. XFCE4 Task Manager

 XFCE Task Manager is another default Linux task manager for the XFCE desktop environment.
 Like LXTask, this tool is also very lightweight and well-integrated with the system.
-Like any other Linux task manager, it also helps you get various system information like CPU and memory usages, running processes with IDs, etc. You get a handful of options when right-clicking on any specific running process like you can terminate, stop or set the task priority.
+Like any other Linux task manager, it also helps you get system information like CPU and memory usage, running processes with IDs, etc. You get a handful of options when right-clicking on any specific running process like you can terminate, stop or set the task priority.

 12. Conky

 Conky is a free and cross-platform system monitor software for the X Window System.
-Users can install it on any Linux distros as it doesn’t depend on any specific Linux desktop environment.
-It shows various important system information like system temperature, disk usage, CPU and memory usage, network resource stream, download and upload, system notifications, etc.
+Users can install it on any Linux distro as it doesn’t depend on any specific Linux desktop environment.
+It shows important system information like system temperature, disk usage, CPU and memory usage, network resource stream, download and upload, system notifications, etc.

 The Last Word